Hair Care Sells

 Nevertheless, this compound makes people uncomfortable because it is made from ethylene glycol the same ingredient that makes antifreeze.
 Let's be honest that just does not sound like something you should be putting in your hair.

-When used in hair care products Polyquaternium-10’s purpose is to increase hair body and act as an anti-static agent.
+When used in hair care products Polyquaternium-10’s purpose is to increase the hair body and act as an anti-static agent.
 A lot of you may need this benefit to reduce frizz.
 Polyquaternium-10 can do this because it has a positive charge and it neutralizes negative ions.

 Polyquaternium-10 is hydroxyethyl cellulose.
 After a Hydroxyethyl ingredient goes through its process of quaternization, it is known to attach the most damaged parts of your hair.
-When it does this those parts of the hair shaft is conditioned.
+When it does this those parts of the hair shaft are conditioned.

 That helps when it's time to comb your hair by easing the process of detangling and decreasing the amount of hair that would seemingly break otherwise.